About the ERL

 - ERL books and materials must be returned to the ERL (not Kresge Library).

-- For after-hours returns of books, please use the drop box located outside the Pawley Hall main entrance.
+- For after-hours returns of books, please use the drop box outside the Pawley Hall main entrance.
+The outside drop box is available 24/7 for your convenience.

 - Technology must be returned directly to an employee at the circulation desk.

-- Fees for lost or damaged books – please contact us immediately so we can work with you to replace the item at the most reasonable cost.
-Otherwise, automatic fines/fees will be generated through the system at the following rates:
+- Fees for lost or damaged books – Automatic fines/fees will be generated through the system at the following rates:

 - $11.00 processing fee